How to Break in a Pair of Doc Martens Shoes

 Personally, I've never bothered doing this— it's so much more comfortable to leave them in!
 But if you need more room in your boot, give it a try.

-I have found that alternating days wearing your new DMs with other shoes will help your feet happy and give them time to renew themselves.
+I have found that alternating days wearing your new DMs with other shoes will help keep your feet happy and give them time to renew themselves.
 You may want to break in your DMs as soon as possible, but is it worth hurting your feet?
 I don't think so.
+But above all, do wear them, wear them, and wear them!
+Because after you’ve broken those babies in properly, you’ll have them forever and you can enjoy figuring out ways to wear them.